dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ./tccplus add Microphone com.hnc.Discord
 ```

-For those who may experience issues with `tccplus`, you can manually patch `com.apple.TCC` ti add permissions:
+For those who may experience issues with `tccplus`, you can manually patch `com.apple.TCC` to add permissions:

 ```sh
 # get app id (Zoom.us used in example):